 You will have noticed that some Dataro models come with two new fields in your CRM: the 'Score' field and the 'Rank' field.
-You might be wondering why.
+Here's a quick primer on

 Ranks